ramonskie/mongo-bosh/README.md

 ## What are the use cases?

 - Creating replicated cluster
-- Adding production cluster service for CloudFoundry (TBD)
+- Adding production cluster service for CloudFoundry
 - Created production sharded cluster (TBD)

 ## How to use it